ocoboco/cloud-config-toolkit/packages/cloud-config-toolkit-gc-storage/README.md

 ## Configuration

-`Storage` constructor accepts a configuration with properties:
+`Storage` constructor accepts a configuration object with properties:

 * `bucketName` - an unique bucket name where configuration files are going to be stored;
 * `keyFilename` - the path to [key file](https://cloud.google.com/docs/authentication/getting-started).